 As the dough is very sticky, I strongly recommend using a cookie scoop to divide the dough.
 After you’ve scooped the dough, you can either:

-- Drop the cookie dough scoops into the sugar and toss to coat.
+1. Drop the cookie dough balls in the sugar and toss to coat.
 Then gently roll each scoop into a ball (pictured below).
-If the sugar dissolves, you can always recoat them in sugar.
+If the sugar dissolves, you can always toss the balls in sugar again.

-- With damp hands, gently shape the cookie dough into neater balls.
+2. With damp hands, gently shape the cookie dough into rough balls.
 Then toss them in sugar.

 How do I make pumpkin puree at home?